Bonnie Tholl: Playing career

-After graduating from Victor J. Andrew High School in Tinley Park, Illinois, Tholl played softball at the University of Michigan and started at the position Shortstop from 1988–1991.
-She led the team in runs for three straight years from 1989-1991 and she also led the team in walks for three seasons (1988, 1989, 1991).
+After graduating from Victor J. Andrew High School in Tinley Park, Illinois, Tholl played softball at the University of Michigan and started at the position Shortstop from 1988 to 1991.
+She led the team in runs for three straight years from 1989 to 1991 and she also led the team in walks for three seasons (1988, 1989, 1991).
 She also shares the Big Ten record for fewest strikeouts in a conference season with zero in 1991.
 She is the University of Michigan record holder for most stolen bases in a game with 4 stolen bases against FAMU in 1990.
 She was the captain of the team and received the 1991 Maize and Blue Award.

 Tholl was the first player in the Big Ten to earn All-Big Ten first team honors four times.
-She was named part of the Big Ten All-Decade (1982-1992) softball team.
+She was named part of the Big Ten All-Decade (1982–1992) softball team.

 Tholl graduated from the University of Michigan with a degree in sports management and communications in 1991.
 She also has a Master of Science degree in athletic administration from Indiana Hoosiers from 1993.